nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 - A `registerPatient` parameter containing a patient resource profiled to the [CareConnect-GPC-Patient-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Patient-1) profile.
 This is the patient who you want to be registered.
 Within this resource:
 	- The NHS Number and Date of Birth as a minimum SHALL be populated to enable a provider to perform a PDS trace.
 	- Where the gender, name or birth date are available these SHALL also be supplied (as indicated by the [Must-Support](https://www.hl7.org/fhir/STU3/conformance-rules.html#mustSupport) FHIR property)
-    - The consumer SHALL NOT populate the "registrationDetails" extension within the patient resource.
 	- The patient resource SHALL contain at least a single name element.
 The patient resource SHALL contain a single instance of the name element with the `use` of `official`.
 This official name should contain the name registered on the spine which is returned by a PDS lookup for the patient.

 The following data-elements SHOULD be populated if available: